appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 *Example:* Suppose you want to create tabs for a multi-step form.
 In the first tab, users can provide their basic information, while in the second tab, they can input their personal details.

-1. Make changes to the Tab widget according to your requirements, like renaming the tabs to `Basic Info`, and `Personal Info`.
+1. Make changes to the Tabs widget according to your requirements, like renaming the tabs to `Basic Info`, and `Personal Info`.

 2. On the `Basic Info` tab add a Button widget to allow users to move to the next tab, enable *JS* for the **onClick** event of the Button widget, and add: